 Short Follow-Up Appointment

-- A follow-up 20-minute appointment is then scheduled to go through your treatment plan and estimate of fees.
-This appointment is free of charge.
+- A follow-up 20-minute appointment may be scheduled to go through your treatment plan and estimate of fees.
+If this appointment is required it will be free of charge.
 During this time, take the opportunity to further discuss with the dentist any questions you may have about the procedures.

 Designing and Planning